elvisma/Data-Science-Related/Cohort Analysis/README.md

 http://www.gregreda.com/2015/08/23/cohort-analysis-with-python/
-use the link above to test running the cohort analysis
+use the link above to test running the cohort analysis and review